seetadev/RoadOps/README.md

 5. ZF (Challenge - Connected Vehicles for Efficiency and Sustainability): Recommender system that helps a fleet manager to optimize the logistics operations using SocialCalc open source spreadsheet on sugar iot platform, alexa skill integration and ethereum blockchain-IPFS integration for proof of service/trust.
 Please visit https://drive.google.com/drive/folders/10VBEjRllO9Q6BA_KhFsHkVOEcKWw_O97 and https://github.com/seetadev/RoadOps/tree/main/Challenges/zf

+6. Leica Hexagon: We are developing an ICM (investigative case management) solution and a training system for citizens and police officers to understand and analyze the different categories of road incidents and be better prepared for managing future road accidents or emergency cases.
+Live video streaming enables administrators at command and control center to define severity index of various types of road incidents.